artcore-c/AI-Voice-Clone-with-Qwen3-TTS/README.md

 Generation will be slower but more natural and closer to real speech.

 ---
-## Voice Cloning Workflow

-1. Record 3–20 seconds of clean speech (see audio prep above)
-2. Upload to the clone notebook
-3. Type the transcription of your clip into `ref_text` — the model uses both audio and text together for phonetic alignment
-4. Generate.
-Download.
-Done.

-No audio ever hits an external server.

----
 ## Best Results

 - **GPU recommended:** Runs best on an NVIDIA GPU (Colab T4 works well).
 CPU is not practical for voice cloning.  ￼